-\begin{remark} The symbol $\lesssim$ indicates that the upper bound holds up to a logarithmic factor of \\ $(\log M)^{\frac{2\beta}{2\beta+1}+4\max(2\beta, 1)}$.
+\begin{remark} The symbol $\lesssim$ indicates that the upper bound holds up to a logarithmic factor of $(\log M)^{\frac{2\beta}{2\beta+1}+4\max(2\beta, 1)}$.
 We believe this factor can be improved, as it currently creates a gap between our upper and lower bounds, representing a limitation of our methods.
 It is worth noting that by working with uniformly bounded noise, this factor can be simplified (e.g., see Theorem 22.2 in \cite{gyorfi2006distribution}).
 In simpler settings, such as standard regression or when the interaction matrix $A$ is constant (e.g., for Euclidean distances), this logarithmic factor can be removed using more advanced techniques.
 This topic is discussed in several works, including \cite{wang2025optimalminimaxratelearning, gyorfi2006distribution, van2000asymptotic} and the references therein.
 However, in our model, the optimization depends on both the interaction matrix $A$ and the function $\phi$, which makes the problem non-convex.
 This difficulty makes the aforementioned techniques harder to implement.
-We therefore leave this for future work. \end{remark} \begin{remark} This theorem demonstrates that the attention-style model is free from the curse of dimensionality.
-In particular, the embedding dimension $d$ can be very large, satisfying the bound $rd \le (M/\log M)^{\frac{1}{2\beta +1}}$.
-This suggests that a rougher activation function (with smaller $\beta$) can tolerate a larger dimension $d$. \end{remark} The proof extends the technique in \citet[Theorem 22.2]{gyorfi2006distribution} originally developed for the projection pursuit algorithm for multi-index models.
-Our setup differs from the multi-index setup in which one estimates $Y=\sum_ {i=1}^K f_i(b_i^\top X)+\eta$ with $\{f_i:\R\to \R\, \text{and}\, b_i\in \R^d\}_{i=1}^K$ from sample data $\{(X^m,Y^m)\}_{m=1}^M$, where the data $Y$ depends locally on a projected values of single particle $X$.
+We therefore leave this for future work. \end{remark} \begin{remark} This theorem demonstrates that the nonparametric component of the estimation error of $g_\star$ avoids the usual curse of dimensionality: the leading term $M^{-\frac{2\beta}{2\beta+1}}$ does not depend on $d$.
+The dimension enters only through the additional parametric contribution associated with estimating $A_\star$, which is dominated under $rd \le (M/\log M)^{\frac{1}{2\beta+1}}$.

+\end{remark} The proof extends the technique in \citet[Theorem 22.2]{gyorfi2006distribution} originally developed for the projection pursuit algorithm for multi-index models.
+Our setup differs from the multi-index setup in which one estimates $Y=\sum_ {i=1}^K f_i(b_i^\top X)+\eta$ with $\{f_i:\R\to \R\, \text{and}\, b_i\in \R^d\}_{i=1}^K$ from sample data $\{(X^m,Y^m)\}_{m=1}^M$, where the data $Y$ depends locally on projected values of single particle $X$.